3rdHand-project/Data/README.md

 # 3rdHand Data Repository

-This repository contains the motion capture data collected by MLR and Inria.
+This repository contains the motion capture data collected by the 3rdHand consortium.

 ## datasets